Package Leaflet: Information for the User

 paracetamol/ibuprofen

-Ibuprofen belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
+Ibuprofen belongs to a group of medications called non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs work by reducing pain and inflammation.

 Paracetamol is an analgesic that works differently from ibuprofen to relieve pain.

-This medicine is especially indicated for pain that requires stronger analgesia than paracetamol or ibuprofen alone.
+This medication is especially indicated for pain that requires stronger analgesia than paracetamol or ibuprofen alone.

 Warnings and precautions

-Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen may be associated with a small increase in the risk of heart attack or stroke, especially at high doses.
+Anti-inflammatory/analgesic medications like ibuprofen may be associated with a small increased risk of heart attack or stroke, especially when used at high doses.
 Do not exceed the recommended dose or treatment duration.

 Infections

-This medicationmay mask signs of infection such as fever and pain.
-Therefore, it is possible that the use ofthis medicationmay delay appropriate treatment of the infection, which may increase the risk of complications.
+This medication may hide signs of infection such as fever and pain.
+Therefore, it is possible that the use of this medication may delay the appropriate treatment of the infection, which may pose a greater risk of complications.
 This has been observed in cases of bacterial pneumonia and bacterial skin infections related to chickenpox.
-If you take this medication while having an infection and the symptoms of the infection persist or worsen, consult a doctor immediately
+If you take this medication while having an infection and the symptoms of the infection persist or worsen, consult a doctor immediately.

 Skin reactions